StarPlayrX/bigmac/README.md

 ### Update in this NeXT Release, BigMac11USB! :)
 1. bigmac.sh script
 2. features a macOS 11 downloader from Apple's CDN plus USB installer maker with bigmac patcher on a separate volume of the same disk.
+3. Please do not use thumb drives with the Big Sur External USB disk maker.
+Only use External SSDs or Hard Drives.
+Thank you!
 3. the downloader is optional if you already have the Install Big Sur app in your /Applications folder
 4. it also puts -v and -no_compat_check in the boot.plist file for you.
 5. if you don't have a boot screen, it tips at the end.